ErlingSigurdson/Billy/README.md

 I wanted more flexibility and I didn't want to stick to a particular OSI layer 7 protocol.

 ### Why "Billy"?
-An honorable mention of a programmer parrot, protagonist of [meme videos](https://www.youtube.com/watch?v=0MhVkKHYUAY&list=PLkdGijFCNuVmu35l6EJxdvsvf7xj4EQVf&index=21) by [Mr. P Solver](https://www.youtube.com/c/mrpsolver).
+A reference to an eponymous programmer parrot, a protagonist of [meme videos](https://www.youtube.com/watch?v=0MhVkKHYUAY&list=PLkdGijFCNuVmu35l6EJxdvsvf7xj4EQVf&index=21) by [Mr. P Solver](https://www.youtube.com/c/mrpsolver).

+### It doesn't seem to be secure, does it?
+Within your local Wi-Fi network your best protection is your access point password.
+You can even run additional Wi-Fi network on the same router if you want to separate Billy and other IoT devices from your regular consumer electronics.
+As for Bluetooth (and lack of PIN code for BT access), you can change a command syntax in `config_ASCII_cmd_handler.h` and make commands look like `AT+``MYPSWD_SETLOAD=TOGGLE`.

 [^1]: Not supported for ESP8266 and those ESP32 modules which lack Bluetooth Classic functionality (e.g. ESP32-S2 and ESP32-C3).
-[^2]: If your IDE warns you of lack of memory for storing the sketch, try switching `partition scheme` option to "Huge APP".
+[^2]: In case of your IDE throwing a message on insufficient memory size try switching `partition scheme` option to "Huge APP".